substance-labs/universal-deposits/README.md

 # Universal Deposits

-A cross-chain protocol that allows users to deposit tokens on any supported chain and have them arrive at a specified destination address, potentially on a different chain and in a different token.

 ## Overview

 Universal Deposits creates deterministic safe addresses that can receive tokens from any supported chain.
 When tokens are deposited, the system can automatically:

 1. Forward the tokens to a destination address on the same chain
 2. Swap the tokens to a different token on the same chain (via CoW Protocol)
-3. Bridge the tokens to a different chain (via DLN - Distributed Liquidity Network)
+3. Bridge the tokens to a different chain

 ## Architecture